 The Issuer's ability to redeem the Notes at its option may affect the market value of the Notes.
-In particular, during any period when the Issuer has the right to elect to redeem the Notes or the market anticipates that redemption might occur, such as when the Issuer's cost of borrowing is lower than the interest rate on the Notes, the market value of the Notes generally would not be expected to rise substantially above the redemption price.
+This may also apply prior to any redemption period.
+In particular, during any period when the Issuer has the right to elect to redeem the

+Notes or the market anticipates that redemption might occur, such as when the Issuer's cost of borrowing is lower than the interest rate on the Notes, the market value of the Notes generally would not be expected to rise substantially above the redemption price.

 In the case of an early redemption in any such circumstances, an investor would generally not be able to reinvest the redemption proceeds at an effective interest rate as high as the interest rate on the Notes being redeemed and may only be able to do so at a significantly lower rate.
 This would then impact the return which an investor would receive.
+Potential investors should therefore consider reinvestment risk in light of other investments available at that time.